 If that’s an option for you, ask for some help from your creative team.
-They’ll help you the most visually appealing image.
+They’ll help you with the most visually appealing image.
 If not, look at the filter guide, such as this one.
-It tells you all about filters on the Ryan Gosling’s example.
+It tells you all about filters on Ryan Gosling’s example.
 Great choice, I think.

 3. Feature customers using your product.

 People love taking photos of themselves.
 It’s strange, really, how much people love it.
-So any excuse to make a photo of their own beautiful self will do.
+So any excuse to take a photo of their own beautiful self will do.
 Encourage brand awareness and engagement by introducing hashtags like the famous #icebucketchallenge and encourage customers to take a photo with your product.
 For inspiration, look at the American Eagle’s Aerie lingerie line which began marketing with the hashtag #aeriereal in 2014.
 American Eagle’s raised their sales by 20%, although it has to be said that their Instagram campaign was a part of a bigger idea that included turning to non-professional models, abandoning retouching in their ads, and the overall ‘real beauty’ approach.

 4. Utilize user-generated content.

 One-third of Instagram users think of themselves as photographers, which they are – I mean, it does involve taking a lot of photos.
 Consequently, they take photos of everything.
-There is a high chance your product or some experience connected with your product is already on someone’s Instagram.
+There is a high chance of your product or some experience connected with your product is already on someone’s Instagram.
 Now all you have to do is find it.
 Use Awario to find all photos on Instagram that involve your product, your brand, or any other keyword of your choosing.
 Gathering this content will provide your brand with social proof.
-You might even want to use this content in your promotion, but in this case don’t forget to ask the author for the permission.
+You might even want to use this content in your promotion, but in this case, don’t forget to ask the author for the permission.